WarwickRSE/mostest/DefensiveCoding.md

 Usually, one of those is the right one and the consequences, cost to user and likelihood of error say which to pick.

-### Do not normalise deviance
+### Do not normalize deviance

-Contrary to the previous one, we recommend against 'normalising deviance'.
-A common cause of serious accidents, this refers to making it 'normal' to ignore a warning or exceed a limit, making it more likely that a warning will be automatically dismissed in a case where it should be recognised, or a limit drift far beyond where it would ever be set in one go.
+Contrary to the previous one, we recommend against 'normalizing deviance'.
+A common cause of serious accidents, this refers to making it 'normal' to ignore a warning or exceed a limit, making it more likely that a warning will be automatically dismissed in a case where it should be recognized, or a limit drift far beyond where it would ever be set in one go.

 If your code warns somebody every time a parameter is 'a little bit big' they will get used to ignoring and dismissing that warning.
 If your docs tell